jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

 while it sends an HTTP request and either return an ``Aws\ResultInterface`` object or throw an ``Aws\Exception\AwsException``.
-By suffixing the operation name with ``Async`` (i.e., ``describeTableAsync``) the client will create a promise that is eventually fulfilled with and an ``Aws\ResultInterface`` object or rejected with an ``Aws\Exception\AwsException``.
+By suffixing the operation name with ``Async`` (i.e., ``describeTableAsync``) the client will create a promise that is eventually fulfilled with an ``Aws\ResultInterface`` object or rejected with an ``Aws\Exception\AwsException``.

 .. important::

-    When the promise is returned, the result may have already arrived (for example when using a mock handler) or the HTTP request may not have even been initiated.
+    When the promise is returned, the result might have already arrived (for example, when using a mock handler), or the HTTP request might not have been initiated.

-You can register a callback with the promise using the ``then`` method.
-This method accepts two callbacks ``$onFulfilled`` and ``$onRejected``, both of which are optional.
+You can register a callback with the promise by using the ``then`` method.
+This method accepts two callbacks, ``$onFulfilled`` and ``$onRejected``, both of which are optional.
 The ``$onFulfilled`` callback is invoked if the promise is fulfilled, and the ``$onRejected`` callback is invoked if the promise is rejected (meaning it failed).